apioo/fusio-docs/docs/installation/iis.md

 Two items need to be adjusted.

-Click on the “<!—This directive….”
+Click on the “This directive….”
 And the error will be highlighted in the top panel

 ![url_rewrite_import_error](/img/setup/iis/url_rewrite_import_error.png)

 Delete the Entry “RewriteBase /” from the top panel.
-Click “<!—rule cannot…” in the bottom panel:
+Click “rule cannot…” in the bottom panel:

 ![url_rewrite_import_fix](/img/setup/iis/url_rewrite_import_fix.png)